 What’s magical about Judo is that it was originally created with the intention of smaller opponents being able to defeat larger opponents.
 If your child enjoys “play-wrestling” at home, then Judo is a great and safe outlet for that energy.
 Children will first learn how to protect themselves from falls.
 They then learn how to most effectively grab and redirect an opponent’s strength and the application of skills.
 It’s a sport that will develop physical and mental strength all within a foundation built on discipline and humbleness.

 Judo provides a total body workout and a great means to self defense.
 Learn how to apply and also protect yourself against falls, choke holds, pressure holds, and bar techniques.
 Traditional Judo is highly focused on discipline, respect, and sportsmanship – much different from mainstream MMA that is televised today.
 The environment for Judo is safe, highly motivating, and humbling.

 In addition to our regular Taekwondo and Judo programs, we provide additional training for those focused on competition, leadership positions, and students who need extra care.

 Competition training occurs in addition to regular training for our competition members.
 Taekwondo competition consists of kyorugi (sparring), poomsae (forms), and kyuk-pa (board breaking).
 Judo competition is focused on randori (sparring).
 Those who wish to compete will go through much more rigorous and strict training on and off the mats.
-Each competition training period lasts 10 months with a 2 month break period.

 The leadership program was developed for those who are looking to increase their confidence, presentation, and leadership abilities.
 Some of our leadership team has their goal set on becoming instructors.
 Some are focused on taking higher positions in the work field, and some are just trying to confidently present to a class.
 We hold two 15-week sessions per year and there are levels to practice and present through in order to obtain the next.